carltonmason/beautiful-jekyll/index.md

 **Program Director Software Development**, IBM, Austin, TX, 2010 - 2015

-Program Director of 100 person development team on IBM's flagship enterprise J2EE WebSphere Application Server.
-Delivered multiple releases of new product features in Security, System Managment, User Interface, Web Services, Hypervisor Images.
+Program Director of software development team on IBM's flagship enterprise J2EE WebSphere Application Server.
+Delivered multiple releases of new product features in Security, System Managment, User Interface, Web Services, and Hypervisor Images.

+Key Results
+- Led a 100 person development team, 5 managers, and 3 architects responsible for the architecture, implementation, build, testing, documentation, user interface, and customer support for multiple releases of the security, system administration, web services, user interface, and public/private cloud hypervisor images of WebSphere Application Server
+- 40% build time improvement through refactoring and improving build automation with virtualization, hardware and software upgrades which improved the productivity of the entire WebSphere development team
+- 15% YoY reduction in customer  opened tickets by investing in improving serviceability of high ticket component areas.
+- Let the adoption of secure engineering practices in my area to reduce the potential for latent security vulnerabilities.
+- Delivered early DevOps and Continuous Delivery training to over 100 based Austin managers as part of an early initiative to organization transformation.

 **Senior Software Development Manager**, IBM, Austin, TX, 2003 - 2010 Led multiple development teams delivering new Security and Web Services features in WebSphere Application Server.